-My Wife Said She Wants a Divorce – Help Us Heal Our Relationship
+My Wife Said She Wants a Divorce – How Can I Change Her Mind?

-You’re home one afternoon with your wife, and she’s unusually quiet.
-She suddenly sits across from you, straightens up and says, “I need to tell you something.
+One afternoon she suddenly sat across from me, straightened up and said, “I need to tell you something.
 This isn’t working for me – the way things have been.
 I’m giving up trying to make it better, and I don’t want to be married to you anymore.”

 The news that your wife wants a divorce is a terrible shock.
 You feel confused, helpless, taken aback; you may panic.
 Maybe she’s been after you for a while, but you seemed to be getting along well enough.
 You never imagined she really was THAT unhappy.
 You never heard “I can’t take it much more of this,” and now she’s ready to go.